-The Illawarra region is serviced by an extensive road network, which includes the north-south corridor of the Princes Highway/M1 and the major external access points of Macquarie Pass, Mount Ousley Road, Bulli Pass, Shellharbour Road, and the Royal National Park which connect the region to Sydney and the South Coast, and the Southern Highlands.
-This level of vehicle movement, together with the anticipated population and housing growth within the region, places high demands on existing infrastructure at both a regional and local level.
+The Illawarra region is serviced by an extensive road network, which includes the north-south corridor of the Princes Highway/F6 and the major external access points of Macquarie Pass, Mount Ousley Road and Bulli Pass which connect the region to Sydney and the South Coast, and the Southern Highlands.
+This level of vehicle movements, together with the anticipated population and housing growth within the region, places high demands on existing infrastructure at both a regional and local level.
 The South Coast rail line services the LGA from Helensburgh to Dapto and Port Kembla.